naldeborgh7575/brain_segmentation/README.md

 Convolutional Neural Networks(CNNs) are a powerful tool in the field of image recognition.
 They were inspired in the late 1960s by the elucidation of how the [mammalian visual cortex works](https://en.wikipedia.org/wiki/Receptive_field): many networks neurons sensitive to a given 'receptive field' tiled over the entire visual field<sup>[1](#references)</sup>.
 This aspect of CNNs contributes to their high flexibility and spatial invariance, making them ideal candidates for semantic segmentatiaon of images with high disparity in locations of objects of interest.
 CNNs are a powerful tool in machine learning that are well suited for the challenging problem tackled in this project.

-### Implementation
+### Model Architecture

-I use a four-layer Convolutional Neural Network (CNN) model that that requires minimal pre-processing and can distinguish healthy tissue, actively enhancing tumor and non-advancing tumor regions (Figure 6).
+I use a four-layer Convolutional Neural Network (CNN) model that that requires minimal [pre-processing](#pre-processing) and can distinguish healthy tissue, actively enhancing tumor and non-advancing tumor regions (Figure 6).
 The local invariant nature of CNNs allows for abstraction of token features for classification without relying on large-scale spatial information that is inconsistent in the case of tumor location.

 <img alt="Basic ConvNet model architecture" src="images/model_architecture.png" width=800>
 <sub><b>Figure 6: </b> Basic model architecture of my segmentation model.
 Input is four 33x33 patches from a randomly selected slice.
 Each imaging pulse sequence is input as a channel into the net, followed by four convolution/max pooling layers (note- the last convolutional layer is not followed by max pooling). </sub>

+### Training the Model

 The model is trained on randomly selected 33x33 patches of MRI images in order to classify the center pixel.
 Each input has 4 channels, one for each imaging pulse sequence (T1, T1c, T2 and Flair).